Pisa to Sicily 2025

 14th September

-No cycling today but there was an opportunity to discover why Pompei is famous.
-The day started by wondering where the next day's route was through the hills to the south of the city as there was no visible gap.
+There was no cycling today but there was an opportunity to discover why Pompei is famous.
+The day started by looking from the balcony and wondering where the next day's route was through the hills to the south of the city as there was no visible gap.

 The main activity was a visit to the ruins.
-Thousands of other people were doing the same.
+Thousands of other people were doing the same. and parts were fairly crowded.
 The stone-paved roads in the old city looked very bumpy.
-One interesting feature was upstanding stones which were stepping stones between the footpaths on each side which were raised above road level.
-The wheeled vehicles must have been quite narrow for the wheels to pass through the gaps between the stones.
-The larger features included two ampitheatres.
+One interesting feature was upstanding stones which were stepping stones between the raised footpaths on each side that were substantially above road level.
+The wheeled vehicles must have been quite narrow for the wheels to pass through the gaps between the stones and good steering must have been needed to get wheels through the gaps.
+The larger features included two ampitheatres, one of which would have made a good velodrome.

 Day 9: Pompei to Megazzeno